ruslan-ks/self-improvement-social/README.md

 ### Consistent response body format
-All the responses issued by this REST API have similar structure represented by ``com.my.selfimprovement.dto.response.ResponseBody`` class, its fields are:
+All the responses issued by this REST API have similar structure represented by ``response.dto.rkostiuk.selfimprovement.ResponseBody`` class, its fields are:
 - timestamp
 - status
 - statusCode